 CNC is a lovely acronym that rolls off the tongue and I have to admit that when I talk to people who already know my dynamic that I’m referring to, especially out loud, I use it very frequently.
 With people who know me less well, or in a semantics driven context, or in writing—I try to use it carefully, because it can contextually mean anything from a once off rape roleplay scene with both a fake and real safeword to that 24/7 lifelong dynamic with no safewords, real or fake.

 Irrevocable consent is pretty straightforward, I think.
 Consent is offered once, not to be revoked.
-Safewords, limits, ability to leave the relationship—all are forms of revoking consent, and are nulled by the phrase, as is the potential issue I have with blanket consent.
-Using the phrase in isolation I think is enough to imply the total and all areas parts from TPE/TAT, and if in a summary of my dynamic, I’d also be using 24/7, which is often a strong indicator in that direction anyway.
+Safewords, limits, ability to leave the relationship—all are forms of revoking consent, and are nulled by the phrase, as are the potential issues I have with blanket consent.
+Using the phrase in isolation I think is enough to imply the total and all areas parts from TPE/TAT, and if in a summary of my overall dynamic, I’d also be using 24/7, which is often a strong indicator in that direction anyway.
 I acknowledge that no label is perfect, and I’m happy to talk more at length, but for now, this is my go to quick explanation.

 Admittedly, this makes some people uncomfortable.

-The very reason I run that blog is because I know I can be a little niche.
+The very reason I run this blog is because I know I can be a little niche.
 On the matter of consent and on the ways Mistress and I do other things.
 Descriptions of my dynamic are sometimes met with flattering envy and are sometimes met with horror and declarations of preferring death.
 To talk about my uniform means getting a response of either, “So practical; I hate having to think about clothes,” or, “I’d rather die than not be able to express myself with fashion.”
 To talk about service as my only full time occupation also meets statements of either envy of the opportunity (and privilege is a factor here) or of death by boredom.
 “Oh, me too!” is exceptionally uncommon on some issues, but always refreshing.

 But for those who say—I wish I could do that, but I don’t know all the details, or, I like the idea of that, but I really want to pin down what it means for me, or, I want to live this, but I don’t know what it looks like day to day, or I’m curious, but I don’t know where to start, or I want to be of service, but I don’t know what to exactly do, for those who say, I want to learn more, I want to find people like me—those are who I write for.
-I’m not an expert, but I like to think I have a few useful or thought provoking things to say.
+I’m maybe not an expert, but I like to think I have a few useful or thought provoking things to say.

 I try to somewhat focus on that niche of things where I know it can be unpopular and that there may be unfriendly tides around it elsewhere.
 Or even friendly to the idea tides where it’s hard to find someone who’s done it.
 To tell the people who might need it the most that they’re not the only one who wants this, does this, lives this.